hikeventures/hikeventures.github.io/_posts/reviews/2014-06-25-salomon-speedcross-3.markdown

 layout: post
 ---

 The Salomon Speedcross 3 are my new lightweight hiking shoes for the warmer months, which I recently bought as they were on sale.
 Hiking and Backpacking lightweight can make your outdoor experience more enjoyable.
-This principle also applies to hiking shoes and here comes a short review about the Salomon Speedcross 3 related to hiking and backpacking. {% include disclaimer.html %}
+This principle also applies to hiking shoes and here comes a short review about the Salomon Speedcross 3 related to hiking and backpacking.

 <a href="https://www.flickr.com/photos/90204224@N07/14506057802" title="Salomon Speedcross 3"><img src="https://farm4.staticflickr.com/3856/14506057802_91240ffe46_b.jpg" width="600" alt="Salomon Speedcross 3"></a>